 Further education (often abbreviated FE) in the United Kingdom and Ireland, similar to continuing education in the United States, is a term used to refer toeducation (in addition to that received at secondary school), that is distinct from the higher education offered in universities.

 In the UK

 Further education (FE) includes any study after secondary education that’s not part of higher education (that is, not taken as part of an undergraduate or graduate degree).

 Courses range from basic English and maths to Higher National Diplomas (HNDs).

 FE also includes 3 types of technical and applied qualifications for 16 to 19-year-olds:

 In the USA

 Continuing education (similar to further education in the United Kingdom and Ireland) is an all-encompassing term within a broad list of post-secondary learning activities and programs.
-The term is used mainly in the United States and parts of Canada.
 Recognized forms of post-secondary learning activities within the domain include: degree credit courses by non-traditional students, non-degree career training, workforce training, formal personal enrichment courses (both on-campus and online) self-directed learning (such as through Internet interest groups, clubs or personal research activities) and experiential learning as applied to problem solving.